The hitchhiker's guide to the IXPE data analysis: Spectro-Polarimetric analysis

 \section{Spectro-Polarimetric analysis}

-\textsc{xspec} \cite{Arnaud96} gives the possibility to perform a simultaneous fit of the Stokes parameters spectra in a spectro-polarimetric analysis \cite{Strohmayer2017}, encompassing linear polarization.
-The latter is based on the fact that Stokes parameters are additive and basically can be treated as flux quantities: $I$ represents the source flux, whereas $Q$ and $U$ convey, in addition to the source flux, the polarization of the source.
-Given that $I$, $Q$, and $U$ fully characterize the source emission, they can be used to associate a different polarization to different spectral components in this model-dependent analysis.
+\textsc{xspec} \cite{Arnaud96} enables simultaneous fitting of the Stokes parameter spectra in a spectro-polarimetric analysis \cite{Strohmayer2017}, including linear polarization.
+The latter follows from the fact that Stokes parameters are additive and can be treated as flux quantities: $I$ represents the source flux, whereas $Q$ and $U$ encode the source's polarization.
+Given that $I$, $Q$, and $U$ fully characterize the source emission, they can be used to assign different polarizations to different spectral components in this model-dependent analysis.

-\textsc{xspec} for the spectro-polarimetric analysis needs $I$, $Q$ and $U$ spectra; for this purpose, the \texttt{XFLT0001} keyword of the SPECTRUM extension has been introduced with the value \texttt{0} associated with $I$ spectra, \texttt{1} associated to $Q$ spectra, and \texttt{2} associated to $U$ spectra.
+\textsc{xspec} for the spectro-polarimetric analysis needs $I$, $Q$ and $U$ spectra; for this purpose, the \texttt{XFLT0001} keyword of the SPECTRUM extension has been introduced with the value \texttt{0} associated with $I$ spectra, \texttt{1} associated with $Q$ spectra, and \texttt{2} associated with $U$ spectra.
 To properly extract the data useful for the spectro-polarimetric analysis, one can use the standard ftool \texttt{extractor} to obtain the $I$, $Q$ and $U$ spectra with 40\,eV energy bins in the different available flavors.
 An alternative approach is based on the use of \texttt{xpbin} in \textsc{ixpeobssim} using the algorithms \texttt{PHA1}, \texttt{PHA1Q} and \texttt{PHA1U} for the $I$, $Q$ and $U$ spectra, respectively.

 As anticipated in Section~\ref{sec:irfs}, \ixpe analysis can use three different approaches: the \textsc{UNWEIGHTED}, the weighted \textsc{SIMPLE} and the weighted \textsc{NEFF}.
 The \textsc{UNWEIGHTED} case, when data are extracted for spectro-polarimetric analysis, provides: